 We have crafted custom rings from countless materials supplied to us by our customers.
 We've crafted elk antler wedding rings using naturally shed antlers harvested from the forest floor.
-Our customers have brought in rose petals, Scottish tartan cloth, antique rifle stock wood, WWI uniform wool, and coffee beans from their favorite coffee shop.
+Our customers have brought in rose petals, Scottish tartan cloth, antique rifle stock wood, brass bullets, heirloom wedding bands, butterfly wings, abalone shell, a variety of unique gemstones, WWI uniform wool, and coffee beans from their favorite coffee shop.

 Another unique material that we frequently use at Rustic and Main is whiskey barrels from distilleries across America and around the world, such as Jack Daniel's, Buffalo Trace, Maker's Mark, Jameson, Lagavulin and many others.